-Have you been suffering from dry mouth recently?
-Do you frequently find yourself struggling with bad breath?
+Dry mouth is a common and if not addressed, can have devastating consequences to your dental health.
 Tooth discomfort and bleeding gums are easily recognized as symptoms of dental problems like cavities and gum disease.
-But did you know that there are many other warning signs that could be telling you that your smile is in trouble?
+There are many other warning signs that could be telling you that your smile is in trouble.
 Chronic dry mouth and bad breath, for instance, are two common warning signs that the teeth or gums could be in jeopardy.
 So don’t ignore potential symptoms.
 Instead, talk to your dentist about how your smile’s health could be protected and even restored.

 What Does Dry Mouth Mean?

 One commonly overlooked indicator that the smile’s health could be in jeopardy is chronic dry mouth.
 Not only can this be irritating and contribute to bad breath, but it is caused when saliva is not being produced regularly.

 What many people don’t realize is that saliva is a natural defense against plaque buildup.
 When it is missing or reduced, patients become more likely to struggle with cavities, gum disease and other problems.

 In some cases, dehydration could be to blame for chronic dry mouth.
 However, dry mouth is often a side effect of medications patients are taking.